 - Teaching, degrees, and courses will be planned and organised in line with the principles of competency-based learning.
 Competencybased learning is understood, from a student-oriented viewpoint, as the recognition, identification, and verbalisation of the student's competencies. - Concrete learning outcomes will be set for both field-specific knowledge and general academic skills. - Students will be helped to identify their own study motivation and learning objectives.
-University education emphasises and illustrates the fact that the students' skills are an important part of study modules and their path to becoming an expert on the field. - Teaching methods and arrangements serve the course contents. - Flexible studying will be at the core of university education and reflected in the variety of studying and teaching methods. - When planning the curriculum, special attention will be paid to the flexibility of studies.
+University education emphasises and illustrates the fact that the students' skills are an important part of study modules and their path to becoming an expert on the field. - Teaching methods and arrangements serve the course contents. - Flexible studying will be at the core of university education and reflected in the variety of studying and teaching methods.

-- Flexible study methods allow students to study regardless of time and place, and at all hours throughout all seasons. - The purpose of flexible study methods is to complement contact teaching, not to reduce it. - Courses and lectures are accessible.
+- When planning the curriculum, special attention will be paid to the flexibility of studies. - Flexible study opportunities must ensure studying that is independent of time and place and can be done at all times of the day and year. - The purpose of flexible study methods is to complement contact teaching, not to reduce it. - Courses and lectures are accessible.
 The University is responsible for ensuring that the teaching personnel can provide accessible courses. - Students should be aware of special arrangements as soon as they start their studies.
 Special arrangements can be received without difficulty as needed. - Tampere University will collect qualitative feedback on each degree, study module, and course.
 It is part of the feedback system to let students reflect on their own learning and skills. - Feedback will always be processed confidentially, and it has an important role in the planning of education and the University's internal decision-making. - The teaching staff will be required to respond to the feedback they have been given. - Course feedback must be a mandatory part of each course.
-The feedback system could offer the option to skip course feedback, but students should enter the feedback system nonetheless. - Submitting course feedback should be made as effortless as possible.
+The feedback system could offer the option to skip course feedback, but students should enter the feedback system nonetheless.

+Submitting course feedback should be accessible and as effortless as possible.